 What about RDSPs and RESPs?
 “Don’t” … unless you can avoid common pitfalls

-Just like a TFSA, RDSPs and RESPs are taxable for U.S. Persons, and subject to U.S. filing and reporting obligations – aside from forms 3520 and 3520-A as noted above.
-If a U.S. Persons is a subscriber, they are subject to U.S. tax on earned income within the RESP, government grants (and bonds) received within the RESP, and income earned on those grants and bonds.
-Your U.S. client is not off the hook until the amounts are fully distributed to the RESP beneficiary.
-Even if a non-U.S. Person contributes to a RESP with a U.S. subscriber, those amounts, plus the proportionate grants and bonds, would be taxable to the U.S. subscriber.
-There are additional tax considerations at death as well.
+Your U.S. client isn’t off the hook until the amounts are fully distributed to the RESP beneficiary.
+Even if a non-U.S. person contributes to a RESP with a U.S. subscriber, those amounts, plus the proportionate grants and bonds, would be taxable to the U.S. subscriber.
+There are extra tax considerations at death as well.

-What if your client is a non-U.S. subscriber, but the successor spouse is a U.S. Person?
-If your non-U.S. client set up the RESP i.e the non-U.S spouse is the contributor/subscriber, they may be able to minimize U.S. reporting from the parents’ perspective during the non-U.S. spouse’s lifetime.
-If the subscriber spouse passes away, and the U.S. spouse is named as the successor subscriber, the plan may be reclassified as a foreign grantor trust thereafter and subject to U.S. tax.
-This may be the only reasonable course of action if there is no other appropriate successor subscriber in the family.
-If a non-U.S. grandparent, or aunt or uncle etc., could otherwise be named as successor subscriber that may yield a better tax result.
-However, considerations pertaining to the parameters of the plan and the level of trust placed upon the potential successor subscriber should be reviewed.
+If the subscriber spouse passes away, and the U.S. spouse is named as the successor subscriber, the plan may be reclassified as a foreign grantor trust thereafter.
+It would then be subject to U.S. tax.
+This may be the only reasonable course of action if there is no other successor subscriber in the family.
+If a non-U.S. grandparent, or aunt or uncle etc., could otherwise be named as successor subscriber, that may yield a better tax result.
+However, a review of the considerations pertaining to the parameters of the plan and the level of trust placed upon the potential successor subscriber should happen.

 Are there any other unique considerations for RDSPs?